slaclab/rogue/Readme_epics.txt

 ----------------------------------------------------------
-Installing EPICS on the RCE
+Compiling and installing EPICS base
 ----------------------------------------------------------
 Choose a directory for epics.
 The epics install is in the same directory it is compiled in.